EgoNormia

 Results

-To investigate causes for the limited normative reasoning ability of VLMs (RQ2), We further categorize errors in normative reasoning by annotating the models' full CoT responses on 100 representative tasks of EgoNormia.
-Four failure modes were identified: (1) Norm sensibility errors, (2) Norm prioritization errors, (3) Perception errors, and (4) Answer refusal.
+To investigate causes for the limited normative reasoning ability of VLMs, We further categorize errors in normative reasoning by annotating the models' full CoT responses on 100 representative tasks of EgoNormia.
+Four failure modes were identified: (1) norm sensibility errors, (2) norm prioritization errors, (3) perception errors, and (4) answer refusal.
 For models, the majority of failures were due to sensibility errors instead of perception, suggesting that foundation models are competent in processing the visual context of the video inputs but fail in performing sound normative reasoning on the parsed context.
-Furthermore, the ratio of norm prioritization errors grows as the overall performance increases (GPT-4o < Gemini 1.5 Pro < Human), suggesting more capable models struggle more with determining which norm should take precedence in ambiguous situations.

 To answer can we use EgoNormia to improve the normative reasoning of VLMs?
 (RQ3) We propose performing retrieval over the context present in EgoNormia, a strategy we call NormThinker, to guide VLMs in making contextually-grounded normative decisions.